Medusa-Intelligence-Corp/TranslateTribune/README.md

 TranslateTribune is an autonomous, open-source project that leverages AI to select, translate, and summarize news articles from around the world.
 It aims to:

 * Overcome language barriers and media biases
-* Highlight diverse perspectives, especially from the "global south"
+* Highlight diverse perspectives
 * Prove the potential of self-updating, self-improving projects
 * Demonstrate the limitations of copyright in the age of AI
 * Provide an alternative to expensive news subscriptions
 * Encourage a more informed and diverse global discourse
+* Prove that open source projects that don't serve ads and don't track users can thrive.

 TranslateTribune offers a cost-effective way to access a wide range of viewpoints.
 This project tries to hack the technological, legal, psychological, and budgetary aspects of the news industry.
 TranslateTribune seeks to contribute to a more empathetic and connected world.